New: Rhodes 2026 Local Travel Guide – Skip the tourist traps → Learn More

 ✔ stay hydrated — even spring/autumn get warm

-See the Rhodes Transport Guide – Best Ways to Travel in Rhodes for more travel advice.
+👉 See Rhodes Transport Guide – Best Ways to Travel in Rhodes, which compares buses, taxis, car rental, and private transfers for short stays.

 ⭐ Where to Stay for a 3-Day Rhodes Trip